matteo14c/HaploCoV/README.md

 ### High frequency alleles files from the github repo
 Any of global_list.txt, area_list.txt or country_list.txt can be used to provide the list of allele variants used to "expand" lineages/sub-lineages of SARS-CoV-2 by augment.pl.
 Please see Chiara et al 2022 for a detailed discussion of the implications.
 A copy of each of these files can also be found in the HaploCoV github repository, and each is updated/regenerated to incorporate new data on a weekly basis (every Wednesday).
 If you do not want to compute high frequency alleles yourself, you can download the files directly from *github*.
-On a unix system this can be done by using the wget command.
+On a unix system this can be done by using the  ` wget command`.
-For example
+For example:
+1. global_list.txt ` wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/global_list.txt`
+2. area_list.txt ` wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/country_list.txt`
+3. countries_list.txt ` wget https://raw.githubusercontent.com/matteo14c/HaploCoV/master/global_list.txt`